 If your credit score is somewhere between 740 and 749, you have very good credit.
 Chances are high that you’ll qualify for the mortgage loan you want with a fair interest rate.
 Like borrowers with exceptional credit, however, you’ll need to have more than a very good credit score to get the best deal on your interest rate, mortgage fees and other considerations.

-If your score is between 670 and 739, you have good credit, so you can likely quality for a home loan, but probably won’t qualify for a mortgage with an excellent interest rate.
+If your score is between 670 and 739, you have good credit, so you can likely qualify for a home loan, but probably won’t qualify for a mortgage with an excellent interest rate.
 As long as your debt-to-income ratio is low, however, and you have a larger equity position — meaning you can afford a larger down payment — you stand a good chance of getting approved for a loan with a decent interest rate.

 If your score is between 580 and 669, you have fair credit, which means you could have a tougher time getting approved for home loans with lower interest rates.
 Consider applying for an FHA loan, which is available to those within this credit score range.
 FHA loans typically require you to make a 3 percent down payment, but if your score is lower than 580, you might have to make a 10 percent down payment.